syncfusion-content/maui-docs/MAUI/RadialGauge/annotation.md

 ## Alignment of annotation

-`Annotation` can be aligned to center, near and far using the `HorizontalAlignment` and `VerticalAlignment` properties of annotation.
+`Annotation` can be aligned to center, near and far using the `HorizontalAlignment` and `VerticalAlignment` properties of the annotation.

 The following code example demonstrates how to set the `HorizontalAlignment` for annotation